Table of Contents

-- For the second time, he kept a burning candle, rat, and a green plant together in the bell jar.
+- For the second time, he kept a burning candle, a rat, and a green plant together in the bell jar.

-- He observed that neither the candle got extinguished, nor did the rat die.
+- He observed that neither the candle got extinguished nor did the rat die.

 Conclusion: Based on his observations, Priestley concluded that in the first case, the air in the bell jar got polluted by the candle and rat.
 However, in the second case, the plant reinstated the air that was spoiled by the candle and the rat.